 Also known as

-- Yukon has naturally low densities of Moose, making it relatively difficult to spot them from the highways.
-Road travelers occasionally see Moose crossing the highways or feeding on the edges of nearby ponds or meadows.
+- The Yukon has naturally low densities of Moose, making it relatively difficult to spot them from the highways.
+Road travellers occasionally see Moose crossing the highways or feeding on the edges of nearby ponds or meadows.

 - You have a better chance of seeing Moose in their natural habitat by hiking or boating into the wilderness.
 Yukon rivers and lakes are a very popular place to find moose in the spring and summer, while in autumn when rutting occurs, moose wander widely and can be encountered almost anywhere.